CS302spr23/hw-4-Dawson-Rudolph/MarkdownDemo.md

 - [ ] Call my dad

 <!-- Footnotes -->
-It has been getting warm here in Minnesota, signalling the start of my favorite time of the year, summer!
+It has been getting warm here in Minnesota, signaling the start of my favorite time of the year, summer!

 [^1]: I like spending lots of time outdoors during the summer.
 [^2]: I also enjoy hanging out with friends and family as much as possible.